Healthy Campus Plan (2021-2022)

-Staff will be monitoring students who have the above symptoms, isolating them from the common areas and classroom environment, and will require the parents to pick up their student no later than 1-hour from notification.
-WITH NO EXCEPTIONS.
+Health Office staff will assess students who have two or more of the above symptoms, isolating them from the common areas and classroom environment.
+If deemed necessary, parents will be notified and asked to pick up their student no later than 1-hour from notification, with no exceptions.
 We love all of our students and ask that you support us in pre-screening and NOT sending sick students to school until they are fever or symptom-free for the required period of time.

-PREVENTION: Use of Face Coverings (Masks), Shields, and other PPE Measures
+PREVENTION: Use of Face Coverings (Masks), Shields, and other Personal Protective Equipment (PPE) Measures

 The Academy will comply with the guidelines from TEA and any applicable Executive Orders issued by the Governor of Texas with respect to the wearing of face coverings at school or during school activities.
 Westlake Academy will also support and respect the individual choices that families make regarding the use of face coverings while on campus.
-We encourage you to discuss this matter with your own personal health provider who may help you make the determination based on your own unique needs and health factors.
 Parents will be notified of any changes in these directives.

-- As directed by Governor Abbott in Executive Order - GA 38, “no governmental entity, including a county, city, school district, and public health authority, and no governmental official may require any person to wear a face-covering…”.
+- The use of masks is recommended but not required as per Executive Order - GA 38, “no governmental entity, including a county, city, school district, and public health authority, and no governmental official may require any person to wear a face-covering…”.